bikram-agarwal/AWWsome-Toolkit/windows/start_menu_manager.md

 **Q: Can I run this on multiple computers with the same config?**
 A: Yes!
 Store your config in OneDrive/Dropbox and point all machines to the same file.
 Great for maintaining consistent organization across devices.

+**Q: What happens to shortcuts in my user Start Menu?**
+A: In ENFORCE mode, the script automatically migrates them to the system-wide Start Menu.
+If a shortcut already exists in the system location, the user copy is deleted.
+This consolidates everything into one managed location.

+**Q: Are my backups safe if something goes wrong?**
+A: Yes!
+Backups are created AFTER you confirm the changes but BEFORE any modifications are made.
+You can restore by extracting the zip over your Start Menu folder.

 ## 📄 License